What exactly do pageboys do? And where did these traditions come from?

 Train bearers usually come in pairs; they carry and arrange the bride’s dress train.
 This was far more common years ago when the bride’s dress was long, but with the changing fashion there has been declining need for them.

-Ring bearers go back to ancient times—Ancient Egypt, to be precise.
-Some people believe that young boys carried precious jewels on pillows down the aisle at weddings.
-Back then, pillows were a luxury.
+Ring bearers go back to ancient times—some people believe that young boys in Ancient Egypt carried precious jewels on pillows down the aisle at weddings.
+Back then pillows were a luxury.
 Other people say they go back to medieval times, specifically in Northern Europe, when the ring was presented to the bride on the tip of a sword.
 This served as a reminder of the great commitment of marriage, and the punishment for infidelity.
 (These ring bearers were not children.).
 Many people however tend to look to Victorian England for the root of modern pageboys.
 The boy, often dressed in the likeness of the groom, would carry the bride’s train and prayer book.
 But if the bride’s dress train was short he would instead be the ring bearer.
 The custom of Wedding Coins is believed to have been started by Spanish colonists.

 Nowadays, there is far more leeway with pageboys (girls are, a lot of the time, used instead of boys) unless you wish to go all traditional.
-Some have been known to carry scrolls of “Here Comes the Bride,” so always feel free to make your wedding your own.
+Some have been known to carry scrolls of “Here Comes the Bride”.